ElinaValieva/micronaut-quarkus-quickstarts/README.md

 &nbsp;

 ## Kubernetes 🚩
 **Prerequisites:** `Kubernetes Client` - login with client.
+Application template (see more `deployment/kubernetes.yaml`.

-For creating and deploying on changes application on `Kubernetes` prepared platform-independent scripts and application template in `src/main/kubernetes`.
+For creating and deploying on changes application on `Kubernetes`  used gradle plugin `kubernetes.gradle` in `plugin` folder.
 These scripts could be used directly or run as a gradle tasks (see `kubernetes` group in gradle tasks).

 For creating a new application on Kubernetes:
 ```gradle